Finding the right UX design agency for your B2B mobile app can be confusing. Here are a few ways to make sure you pick the right one.

 Employee-facing products have many challenges in terms of achieving business goals, at the same time, helping employee address their pain points.
-For example, reduce the time on task by providing the right information in the right context, can benefit from emotional design.
-Using predictive visual patterns for similar tasks saves the time of reading and analyzing the information and jump directly to decision CTAs.
+For example, reducing the time on task by providing the right information in the right context can benefit from emotional design.
+Using predictive visual patterns for similar tasks saves time reading and analyzing the information and jumps directly to decision CTAs.

-Companies leverage an emotional design strategy that uses brand colored options not only to promote brand values but also they tie it to the decision-making process.
-For example, Apple uses brand colors for its website, and Google uses brand colors for all of its apps.
-UI helps customers understand the brand’s image: power and elegance.
+Companies leverage an emotional design strategy that uses brand-colored options to promote brand values and tie them to the decision-making process.
+For example, Apple uses brand colors for its website, and Google uses brand colors for all apps.
+UI helps customers understand the brand's image: power and elegance.
 They use brand colors for CTAs, navigation menus, and more so customers know their applications belong to the same family of apps.

 The effect of a downturn

-In a downturn, Startups and SMBs face hard times and are affected more than larger companies.
+Startups and SMBs face hard times in a downturn and are affected more than larger companies.
 It is a challenging time for their customers, as well.
-It is even more critical to connect with your customers at an emotional level to show empathy, compassion, supportiveness.
-For example, does your business use relevant terms to the current pandemic, such as touchless delivery or curbside pickup.
+It is even more critical to connect with your customers at an emotional level to show empathy, compassion, and supportiveness.
+For example, does your business use relevant terms to the current pandemic, such as touchless delivery or curbside pickup?

-During the downturns, companies and their customers are sensitive to pricing.
+During downturns, companies and their customers are sensitive to pricing.
 Everyone wants to get more done with less.
-Businesses can find opportunities to automate repetitive processes, leveraging cutting edge technologies such as artificial intelligence.
+Businesses can find opportunities to automate repetitive processes, leveraging cutting-edge technologies such as artificial intelligence.
 Perhaps, pass those savings on to their customers.

 If you would like to leverage the emotional UX design strategy for your products, we can help.
 Book a free consultation with us.